 General Liability Lawsuit #7: Baffling Bats

-DC Comics opened a legal dispute with Liga Giants Valencia, a Spanish soccer club, for using a bat in its logo like Batman’s symbol, Yahoo Eurosport reports.
+DC Comics opened a legal dispute with Liga Giants Valencia, a Spanish soccer club, for using a bat in its logo like Batman’s symbol, according to Bleacher Report.
 Valencia’s logo has been in use since 1919, well before the Caped Crusader made his first comic book appearance.
 Aside from the identical subject matter of a bat, the logos have distinct differences.

 General Liability Lawsuit #8: Banana Peel Fraud